srimuthurajesh/Tech-Notes/Java/Language/03_java_collections.md

 | HashMap     | 16           | 0.75       |
 | HashTable   | 11           | 0.75       |

-## Utility class - Collections.
+## Utility class - Collections
-Collections are utility class in java.util package.
-It consists of only static methods which are used to operate on objects of type Collection.
+from java.util package, consists only static methods which are used to operate on objects of type Collection.

 | Collections Methods                  | Description                                                  |
 |--------------------------------------|--------------------------------------------------------------|